ZacharyGeurts/AMOURANTHRTX/README.md

 Smart software handles everything so you can focus on world building.
 Add StoneKey.hpp to your cpp file and you will be on the team and allowed to listen and talk to the system if you showed at compile time.
 What is everything?
 Ummm...
 RTX.
 The buzzword.
 Shoots lights when turned on.
 Pew Pew.
+We get free magic with it for stars and whatnot.
+You should be able to do kilometers of shooting cheesewheels.

 This is the last stop for RTX.
 Zero cost.
 Impregnable RTX engine.
 Period.